gianscuri/TLDR_text_summarization/README.md

 ### Step 2.
 Perform CUR undersampling
-Run notebook featureMatrixUndersampling.ipynb in order to perform CUR undersampling on both train and validation data sets.
+Run notebook `TS_featureMatrixUndersampling.ipynb` in order to perform CUR undersampling on both train and validation data sets.
 You get a directory tree like this:

 ```
 project_folder